 Where AI does better than people

-But a construction site, utility plant, or office looks nothing like the carefully laid-out set of muffins and dogs we see above; instead, it contains things like cranes, transformers, and desks.
+But a utility plant or office looks nothing like the carefully laid-out set of muffins and dogs we see above.
+Instead, it contains things like cranes, transformers, and desks.
 If there’s something that looks like a face to an AI, it’s almost certainly a face.
-And that means you can let an AI scan photos for faces instead of relying on humans, and enable software to blur out the faces it finds.
+Leveraging AI to scan photos for faces eliminates reliance on humans.
+Software can then blur out the faces detected, ensuring compliance with privacy regulations.

 In fact, humans are arguably much worse at this kind of task than an AI.
 We may be better at general-purpose image identification, but we’re lousy at repetitive tasks.
-We get bored and hungry.
-We want to go home on a Friday afternoon.
-We daydream and start flipping through pictures without really looking at them.
-We miss stuff.
+People get bored and hungry.
+They want to go home on a Friday afternoon.
+They daydream and start flipping pictures without really looking at them.
+Stuff gets missed.

 We’re only human, after all.